tomdng/game-of-life/README.md

 # Game of Life

 Simple game of life implementation built with React.
+[Play with it here.](https://tommy-game-of-life.netlify.app/)

 ## Running the simulation

 If you have a built copy of the application, opening the `index.html` file in the `build` folder should work on both Chrome and FireFox (using CTRL/CMD + O).
 Otherwise...

+### Running built copy

+1. Unzip the `build.zip` folder and extract contents to a known location in your computer.

+2. Open up a browser of your choice (preferably chrome/firefox) and open the `index.html` file in the unzipped folder by pressing `CTRL/CMD + O`.

+3. You should have the application loaded into your browser.

 ### Instructions to build